onohiroaki/miniDST/README.md

 For installing LCIO, and for further reading, please consult [https://github.com/iLCSoft/LCIO](https://github.com/iLCSoft/LCIO).
 Prerequisite is [cmake](https://cmake.org/) and - if you'd like to read LCIO in ROOT - a ROOT installation.

+If you have a centOS7 computer with afs support and a /cvmfs/sft.cern.ch/ mounted, you can also use the LCIO installation at DESY by sourcing
+. /afs/desy.de/project/ilcsoft/sw/x86_64_gcc82_centos7/v02-01-01/init_ilcsoft.sh
+Note that this might be slow on first execution due to filling of the afs cache.

 # Reading LCIO in ROOT
 You need a ROOT environment and the LCIO library.
 The environment variable LCIO is set either by sourcing the setup.sh script in your lcio installation directory, or when initialising a full iLCSoft installation.